shamimthedev/L2B5-Assignment-1/README.md

 # TypeScript Superpowers: Meet Interfaces, Types, and the Magic of Inference

-Want to bring structure, safety, and scalability to your JavaScript projects?
-Then, unlike many developers, meet your new friend TypeScript.
-It will make your JavaScript code safer and easier to manage.
-But how?
-The obvious answer is TypeScript will do the magic by letting you define the types of your variables, objects, and functions.
+Want to make your JavaScript projects more organized and less less buggy?
+Meet TypeScript — your new coding buddy!
+It helps you write safer and easier-to-manage code by letting you define the types of your variables, objects, and functions.

 If you’re just starting out, learning about interfaces, types, their differences, and how TypeScript guesses types (type inference) will help you write cleaner and more reliable code.